Offensive Behaviour Charges in Queensland

 With the introduction of the Summary Offences Act 2005, offences relating to offensive behaviour were redefined.

 These offences now include:

 - being drunk in a public place.

-There was previously a need for the behaviour to be directed at another person.
-The change in wording of the Act now implies that an offence may take place even when there is no intention to create a nuisance.
+There was previously a need for the offending behaviour to be directed at another person.
+The change in the wording of the Act now has the effect that an offence may take place even when there is no intention to create a nuisance.

 Begging in a public place

 - to beg in a public place for money or goods, or